twobombs/thereminq-llama/README.md

-# ThereminQ-LLaMa : baking a quantum layer caek
+# ThereminQ-LLaMa : baking a Quantum layer caek

 This repo is alpha and dedicated to extending `GGUF` LLaMa LLMs with QC data on Agent steriods